GaloisInc/hacrypto/TestGen/README.md

 * RNG/AES
 * HMAC

+##Comments

+It is possible to insert square bracket comments before the nth test.
+You do this with a definition of the form

+	comment0 = L=20

+Meaning that before test 0, a comment ```L=20``` will be generated.
+You can see an example of this in the HMAC test definitions.

 ##Example file

 The test definition files allow specification of the NIST tests for FIPS.
 An annotated